Oregon Quick Facts

 Overview

 Oregon sits on the U.S. Pacific Coast between the more populous states of Washington and California.1 The Columbia River forms much of Oregon's northern border with Washington.
 The river cuts through both the Cascade Mountain Range and the Coastal Ranges, forming the Columbia Gorge, an area of high wind energy potential.2,3 Large dams along the Columbia River produce most of the hydroelectric power in Oregon and throughout the Pacific Northwest.
-High annual rainfall in the western part of the state coupled with runoff from the snowpack in the state's mountains make it possible for Oregon to generate substantial amounts of hydropower.4,5 Mild temperatures and abundant rainfall in western Oregon also contribute to rapid tree growth, which, along with agricultural residues, are ample sources of biomass for power generation.6,7 The Cascade Mountains are volcanic in origin, and in addition to containing the nation's deepest lake, they have the state's greatest geothermal resources.
-East of the Cascades is the Columbia Plateau, which, like the Basin and Range area along Oregon's southern border with California, is more arid than the areas west of the mountains.8 The high desert country and uplands of southern and eastern Oregon are promising sites for wind, solar, and geothermal energy development.9,10,11 Oregon has only minor fossil energy reserves and no nuclear power reactors.12,13,14
+High annual rainfall in the western part of the state coupled with runoff from the snowpack in the state's mountains make it possible for Oregon to generate substantial amounts of hydropower.4,5 Mild temperatures and abundant rainfall in western Oregon also contribute to rapid tree growth, which, along with agricultural residues, are ample sources of biomass for power generation.6,7 The Cascade Mountains reach more than 11,000 feet in height and separate water-rich western Oregon from the eastern part of the state.
+The Cascades are volcanic in origin and, in addition to containing the nation's deepest lake, they have the state's greatest wind and geothermal resources.8,9 More than half of Oregon lies east of the Cascades and most of it is occupied by the Columbia Plateau, an area that was formed by lava flows thousands of years ago.10 Like the Basin and Range area along Oregon's southeastern border with California, the Plateau is more arid than the areas west of the mountains.11 The high desert country and uplands of southern and eastern Oregon are potential sites for solar and geothermal energy development.12,13 Oregon has only minor fossil energy reserves and no nuclear power reactors.14,15

-Energy use per capita in Oregon is less than in nearly three-fourths of the states.15 In 2020, the transportation sector accounted for nearly three-tenths of the state's total energy consumption.
-The industrial sector used slightly less and was Oregon's second-largest energy consumer.16 Although Oregon's agriculture, food processing, and forestry activities, including the manufacture of forest products, are energy-intensive, most of the state's gross domestic product (GDP) comes from non-energy-intensive service-providing businesses.
-Computers and electronic products accounted for more than two-fifths of Oregon's manufacturing GDP, and the industrial sector's per capita energy consumption was less than in almost two-thirds of the states.17,18 The residential sector accounted for one-fourth of the state's total energy consumption, and the commercial sector used about one-fifth.19 In part because most of Oregon's population centers are in mild climate zones in the Willamette Valley and along the Pacific Coast west of the Cascades, the state's residential sector energy use per capita ranked 45th in the nation in 2020.20,21,22
+Energy use per capita in Oregon is less than in more than two-thirds of the states.16 In 2021, the transportation sector accounted for about three-tenths of the state's total energy consumption.
+The industrial sector, Oregon's second-largest energy consumer, used about one-fourth.17 Although Oregon's agriculture, food processing, and forestry activities, including the manufacture of forest products, are energy-intensive, most of the state's gross domestic product (GDP) comes from non-energy-intensive service-providing businesses.
+Computers and electronic products account for two-fifths of Oregon's manufacturing GDP, and the industrial sector's per capita energy consumption was less than in three-fifths of the states in 2021.18,19 The residential sector accounted for one-fourth of the state's total energy consumption, and the commercial sector used nearly one-fifth.20 In part because most of Oregon's population centers are in mild climate zones in the Willamette Valley and along the Pacific Coast west of the Cascades, the state's residential sector energy use per capita ranked 39th in the nation in 2021.21,22,23

 Electricity

-Hydroelectric power is the largest source of the electricity generated in Oregon.
+Hydroelectric power provides the largest share of the electricity generated in Oregon.

 Natural gas fuels the second-largest share of Oregon's electricity generation.
-In 2022, natural gas-fired power plants provided 30% of the state's total net generation.
-Nonhydroelectric renewable resources—wind, solar, biomass, and geothermal power—provide almost all the rest of Oregon's total generation, 19% in 2022.
-Two decades ago, coal fueled about 10% of Oregon's in-state net generation, but, by 2021, Oregon's only coal-fired power plant had closed, and coal no longer fueled any in-state generation.29,30 There are no commercial nuclear power plants in the state.31 Oregon's only nuclear power plant shut down after cracks in the steam tubes were detected in 1992.
+In 2023, natural gas-fired power plants provided 38% of the state's total net generation.
+Nonhydroelectric renewable resources—wind, solar, biomass, and geothermal power—provide almost all the rest of Oregon's total generation, about 21% in 2023.
+Two decades ago, coal fueled about 10% of Oregon's in-state net generation.
+However, Oregon's only coal-fired power plant closed in 2020, and coal no longer fuels any in-state generation.29,30 There are no commercial nuclear power plants in the state.31 Oregon's only nuclear power plant shut down after cracks in the steam tubes were detected in 1992.
 The plant was decommissioned and demolished in 2006.32

-Oregon's total electricity sales per capita are near the U.S. average.33 The residential sector, where about half the households heat with electricity, accounted for almost two-fifths of Oregon's electricity sales in 2022.34 The commercial sector accounted for about three-tenths and the industrial sector used three-tenths.
+Oregon's total electricity sales per capita are less than in about half the states.33 The residential sector, where more than half the state's households heat with electricity, accounted for 38% of Oregon's electricity sales in 2023.34 The commercial sector accounted for 32% and the industrial sector used 30%.
 The transportation sector consumed a minimal amount of electricity for rail use.35

-Oregon partnered with Washington, California, and British Columbia, Canada, to create the West Coast Electric Highway corridor, a network of public charging stations for electric vehicles located every 25 to 50 miles along Interstate 5 and other major roads in the Pacific Northwest.
-It is part of the West Coast Green Highway system that spans more than 1,300 miles from British Columbia to Baja, Mexico.40,41 As of February 2023, there were about 950 public electric vehicle charging stations with more than 2,200 charging ports in service across Oregon.42 As of the beginning of 2022, Oregon had more than 30,000 registered all-electric vehicles.43
+Oregon partnered with Washington, California, and British Columbia, Canada, to create the West Coast Electric Highway corridor, a network of public charging stations for electric vehicles that are located every 25 to 50 miles along Interstate 5 and other major roads in the Pacific Northwest.
+Oregon is part of the West Coast Green Highway system that spans more than 1,300 miles from British Columbia to Baja, Mexico.40,41 As of February 2024, there were more than 1,200 electric vehicle charging locations with more than 3,200 charging ports in service across Oregon.42 In 2022, Oregon had about 41,000 registered battery electric vehicles and in 2023, light-duty electric vehicles consumed about 152,000 megawatthours of electricity.43,44

 Renewable energy

-In 2022, renewable energy resources, led by hydroelectric power, accounted for about 70% of Oregon's total in-state electricity net generation.
-Hydroelectric power also accounted for more than seven-tenths of the state's renewable generation.44 However, electricity generation from nonhydroelectric renewable sources has more than doubled since 2011.
-Wind accounted for the largest share of the increased generation.45 In 2022, wind power accounted for 14% of Oregon's total in-state electricity generation.46 Most of the state's wind farms are along Oregon's northern border near the Columbia Gorge and in eastern Oregon's Blue Mountains.47 By December 2022, Oregon had almost 4,000 megawatts of wind capacity.48 A 200-megawatt wind farm in northern Oregon came online in 2022, and a 600 megawatt combined wind and solar farm is in development and is scheduled to come online in 2025.49,50
+Electricity generation from nonhydroelectric renewable sources has more than doubled since 2011.
+Wind accounts for the largest share of the increased generation.46 In 2023, wind power accounted for 15% of Oregon's total in-state electricity generation.47 Most of the state's wind farms are along Oregon's northern border near the Columbia Gorge and in eastern Oregon's Blue Mountains.48 By December 2023, Oregon had almost 4,000 megawatts of wind power capacity.49 A 200-megawatt wind farm in northern Oregon came online in 2022, and a 600-megawatt combined wind and solar farm is in development and is scheduled to come online in 2025.50,51

-In 2022, solar energy, including small-scale (less than 1 megawatt) solar installations, supplied about 3% of Oregon's total electricity generation, surpassing the contribution from biomass for the second year in a row.
+In 2023, solar energy, including small-scale (less than 1 megawatt) customer-sited solar installations, supplied about 4% of Oregon's total electricity generation, surpassing the contribution from biomass for the fourth year in a row.
 All of Oregon's solar powered electricity generation is photovoltaic (PV).
-The state's first utility-scale (1 megawatt or larger) solar facilities came online in late 2011.51 Between 2014 and 2016, the largest share of Oregon's solar generation came from customer-sited rooftop and other small-scale solar power installations.52 Several larger utility-scale solar projects have come online since then.
-A 56-megawatt solar PV facility began operations in October 2017, and the state's first solar PV facility with greater than 70 megawatts of capacity came online in 2021.53 There are additional larger solar PV projects in development, and almost 2,000 megawatts of additional solar PV capacity is scheduled to come online between 2023 and 2025.54
+The state's first utility-scale (1 megawatt or larger) solar facilities came online in late 2011.
+Several larger utility-scale solar projects have come online since then, including four with capacities of 50 megawatts or more.
+A 162-megawatt solar PV facility began operating in April 2023.52 Almost 2,000 megawatts of additional solar PV capacity are scheduled to come online between 2024 and 2027.
+One of the solar farms in development will have 800-megawatts of capacity.53

-Biomass generates most of the rest of Oregon's renewable-sourced electricity—almost 2% of the state's total net generation in 2022.55 Wood and wood waste fuel most of the state's biomass generation, but landfill gas, municipal solid waste, and other biomass-fueled facilities also contribute.56,57 Forests covers almost half of the state, and many industrial facilities in western Oregon use woody biomass to generate electricity.58,59 Biomass is also a thermal energy source, and some commercial facilities in the state, including schools and hospitals, use wood for space heating.60 About 1 in 20 Oregon households heat with wood.61 The state has six operating wood pellet manufacturing facilities with a combined production capacity of almost 370,000 tons per year, or about 3% of the nation's total.
-Wood pellets are used for space heating as well as for electricity generation.62
+Biomass generates most of the rest of Oregon's renewable-sourced electricity—less than 2% of the state's total net generation in 2023.54 Wood and wood waste fuel more than two-thirds of the state's biomass generation, but landfill gas, municipal solid waste, and other biomass-fueled facilities also contribute.55,56 Forests cover almost half of the state, and many industrial facilities in western Oregon use woody biomass to generate electricity.57,58 Biomass is also a thermal energy source, and some commercial facilities in the state, including schools and hospitals, use wood for space heating.59 About 1 in 22 Oregon households heat with wood.60 The state has five operating wood pellet manufacturing facilities with a combined production capacity of almost 275,000 tons per year, or about 2% of the nation's total.
+Wood pellets are used for space heating as well as for electricity generation.61

-Although geothermal energy accounts for less than 1% of Oregon's net generation, the state has some of the nation's best geothermal resources, and it is one of only seven states with utility-scale generation from geothermal energy.63,64,65 A U.S. Department of Energy study ranked the state's geothermal potential third in the nation, after Nevada and California.
-Oregon's Cascade Mountains are an active volcanic region and, along with other high-temperature geothermal areas in the state, have an estimated 2,200 megawatts of electricity generating potential.66,67 Oregon has two geothermal power plants, but only one is operational.
+Although geothermal energy accounts for less than 0.5% of Oregon's net generation, the state has some of the nation's best geothermal resources, and it is one of seven states with utility-scale electricity generation from geothermal energy.62,63,64 A U.S. Department of Energy study ranked the state's geothermal potential third in the nation, after Nevada and California.
+Oregon's Cascade Mountains are an active volcanic region and, along with other high-temperature geothermal areas in the state, have an estimated 2,200 megawatts of electricity generating potential.65,66 Oregon has two geothermal power plants, but only one is operational.
 The state's larger geothermal power plant, built in 2012, is active and has about 18 megawatts of capacity.
-The second and much smaller geothermal power plant, with a capacity of about 2 megawatts, has been offline since 2017.68 Oregon residents have used low-to-moderate temperature geothermal resources for more than a century in direct heat applications.
-Almost the entire state east of the Cascade Range has ample low- to mid-temperature geothermal resources, and there are more than 2,000 thermal wells and springs in Oregon that furnish direct heat to buildings, communities, and other facilities in the state.69,70
+The second has a capacity of about 2 megawatts and has been offline for several years.67 Oregon residents have used low-to-moderate temperature geothermal resources for more than a century in direct heat applications.
+Almost the entire state east of the Cascade Range has ample low- to mid-temperature geothermal resources, and there are more than 2,000 thermal wells and springs in Oregon that furnish direct heat to buildings, communities, and other facilities in the state.68,69

-Oregon is working on tapping its marine and hydrokinetic—wave and tidal—energy resources.
+Oregon is developing its marine and hydrokinetic—wave and tidal—energy resources.
 A U.S. Department of Energy-funded investigation led by Oregon State University has two marine test sites off the coast of Newport, Oregon.
 The first, PacWave North, is a stand-alone test site for small-scale technologies.
-A second site, PacWave South, will be the first full-scale grid-connected, wave energy conversion technology test facility in the United States.71
+A second site, PacWave South, will be the first full-scale grid-connected, wave energy conversion technology facility in the United States.70,71

 Oregon's renewable energy portfolio standard (RPS) requires that at least 50% of the electricity sold in Oregon come from renewable-sourced generation by 2040.72 In 2021, Oregon's legislature passed the Clean Energy Standard (CES), which set clean energy targets.
-The CES calls for a reduction in greenhouse gas emissions of 80% of baseline by 2030, 90% by 2035, and 100% by 2040.
-The baselines for utilities are calculated from the annual average emissions associated with electricity sold in Oregon in 2010, 2011 and 2012.73
+The CES calls for an 80% reduction in greenhouse gas emissions from a baseline by 2030, 90% by 2035, and 100% by 2040.
+The baselines for utilities are calculated from the annual average emissions associated with electricity they sold in Oregon in 2010, 2011, and 2012.73

 Natural gas